HEFTIEProject/zarr-benchmarks/docs/index.md

 project provides guidance on how array creation options affect data size and read/write performance.

-### Zarr versions

-At the time of writing tools for working with version 3 of the Zarr array format were still works in progress, so all testing was done reading/writing version 2 Zarr arrays.
-We expect performance to be similar when reading/writing version 3 Zarr arrays that are not sharded, because they should write identical data to their corresponding version 2 Zarr array.

-This is part of the [HEFTIE project](https://github.com/HEFTIEProject).
+These benchmarks are part of the [HEFTIE project](https://github.com/HEFTIEProject).

 ## Executive summary